TRUSTED BY LEADING SUICIDE PREVENTION EXPERTS

 What is a Hope Squad?

-They meet regularly with trained advisors to talk and learn about mental health.
+They meet regularly with trained Advisors to talk and learn about mental health.

 Members are trained to note signs of distress and reach out, connecting peers to help and hope.

-They meet regularly with trained advisors to talk and learn about mental health.
+They meet regularly with trained Advisors to talk and learn about mental health.

 Members are trained to note signs of distress and reach out, connecting peers to help and hope.